guhoffmann/simple-mahjong-solitaire/README.md

 Changes to Green Mahjong:

 - update to JQuery 3.1.1
-- replaced lots of jquery with Vanilla JS to gain more responsiveness for mobile
+- replaced lots of jquery with VanillaJS to gain more responsiveness for mobile
 - no locales - fixed English language
 - only one theme (Classic)
 - button for fullscreen mode